 - Increase the amount that can be advanced to hospitals from three or six months of Medicare payments to 12 months of Medicare payments

 - Allocate the funds from general Treasury revenues rather than from the Medicare Hospital Insurance Trust Fund

 - Authorize loan forgiveness in cases of hardship.

-We applaud the administration and Congress for their work to protect patients and assist the health care providers that care for them, but the job isn’t finished, and it will be much harder with the looming loss of Medicare payment.
+We appreciate the administration and Congress for their work thus far to protect patients and assist the health care providers that care for them, but the job isn’t finished, and it will be much harder with caregivers now losing their Medicare payments.
 COVID-19 continues to wreak havoc on patients, their communities and the health care providers that serve them.
 These changes to the Medicare Accelerated and Advance Payment Programs must be made quickly so we can continue to move forward in the fight against COVID.
-To delay jeopardizes our progress and threatens to put hospitals, clinicians, and other health care providers right back where they started – on the brink.
+Delays in action are now jeopardizing our progress and threatening to put hospitals, clinicians, and other health care providers right back where they started – on the brink.

 - FAH “Strongly Supports” MAAPP Changes Included In the Continuing Resolution